 The hotel is very accommodating of furry Smiths: you and your pooch can stay in one of the two pet-friendly rooms for an extra £25 a night, and man's best friend will even get dog treats, a bowl and a bed free of charge.
 See more pet-friendly hotels in Cotswolds.

-All ages are welcome at Cowley.
-Extra beds (£50 a night) are for children only; the charge includes breakfast and dinner from the children's menu.
-The hotel is also very accommodating of mums-to-be, who get a pregnancy pillow and little gift on arrival.
+All ages are welcome.
+Extra beds (£60 a night) are for under-16s only; the charge includes Continental breakfast and a two-course dinner from the kids' menu.
+The hotel is very accommodating of mums-to-be, who get a pregnancy pillow and gift on arrival.

 More uptown than dressed down: think smart jeans, heels and tailored shirts.